HireWheel/odata-mysql/README.md

 ### Creating tables

 Before you can download data from the server, you need tables for them to go into.
-Here's the basic command you wanna run:
+Here's the basic command you'll want to run:

-    python odata_mysql.py -c [-e entity_type] [-r odata_root] [-u mysql_uri]
+    python odata_mysql.py -c [--entitytype entity_type] [--odataroot odata_root] [--databaseuri mysql_uri]

+If you prefer longer flags, you can use `--createtables` instead of `-c`.

 This will create tables for all the data types in the first schema on the specified OData server.
-If you include an entity_type with the `-e` flag, it will only create a table for that data type.
+If you include an entity type with the `--entitytype` flag (shortcut: `-e`) and/or expand types with the `--expandtypes` flag (shortcut: `-ex`), it will only create tables for those data types.

-If you want to force the script to drop the tables if they already existed (as opposed to crashing), include the `--aggressive` flag (``-a``).
+If you want to force the script to drop the tables if they already existed (as opposed to crashing), include the `--aggressive` flag (shortcut: `-a`).

-If you want to include all schemas on the server instead just the first one, use the `--includeallschemas` flag (`-i`) (basically, only including the first schema is a hacky workaround for [Philadelphia's OData server](http://phlapi.com), and this flag disables that hacky workaround).
+If you want to include all schemas on the server instead just the first one, use the `--includeallschemas` flag (shortcut: `-i`) (basically, only including the first schema is a hacky workaround for [Philadelphia's OData server](http://phlapi.com), and this flag disables that hacky workaround).

 ### Downloading data

 Once you have tables created, you can download into them using this command:

-    python odata_mysql.py -d [-e entity_type] [-x linked_entity_type] [-y] [-r odata_root] [-u mysql_uri]
+    python odata_mysql.py -d --entitytype entity_type [--expandtypes linked_entity_type] [--retryon5xx] [--odataroot odata_root] [--databaseuri mysql_uri]

-The `-r` flag works the same as for creating tables, but the other flags might be confusing.
-The `-e` flag specifies the type of entity to download; simple enough, if you want to download the permits, set it to "permits".

-Let's say that the entity type "permits" can have "locations" linked to it.
-The OData protocol allows linked entities to be expanded and included in the output.
-So if you want to download all permits AND all locations linked to any permit, set the flags `-e permits -x locations`.
+If you prefer longer flags, you can use`--downloaddata` instead of `-d`.

+The `--entitytype` flag is required for downloading data; see the Flags section of this readme for details on that flag and the `--expandtypes` flag.

-The `-y` flag tells the script to retry a request once if it gets a 5xx error (i.e. an internal server error).
+The `--retryon5xx` flag (shortcut: `-y`) tells the script to retry a request once if it gets a 5xx error (i.e. an internal server error).

 ## Examples

 This documentation is a bit complex and confusing, so here's an example.
 This connects to the OData server for [Philadelphia Open Data](http://phlapi.com).
 It creates tables for permits and locations, then downloads all permits, as well as all locations attached to any permit.
 It stores the permits in a MySQL table called "PhillyPermit" and the locations in a MySQL table called "PhillyLocation", and both of these tables are created in a MySQL database called "my_awesome_database".
-The `-y` flag is also included in case the API throws an internal server error (which this particular server is sometimes prone to do).
+The `--retryon5xx` flag is also included in case the API throws an internal server error (which this particular server is sometimes prone to do).
 Here's the full command:

+    python odata_mysql.py --createtables --downloaddata --odataroot http://api.phila.gov/li/v1 --databasename my_awesome_database --entitytype permits --entitytable PhillyPermit --expandtypes locations --expandtables PhillyLocation --retryon5xx

+If you prefer to use the shortcut versions of the flags, here is the same command using those:

     python odata_mysql.py -c -d -r http://api.phila.gov/li/v1 -b my_awesome_database -e permits -l PhillyPermit -x locations -k PhillyLocation -y

-If you prefer, here's a more verbose form of the exact same command:

-    python odata_mysql.py --createtables --downloaddata --odataroot http://api.phila.gov/li/v1 --databasename my_awesome_database --entitytype permits --entitytable PhillyPermit --expandtypes locations --expandtables PhillyLocation --retryon5xx

 ## License